NathanaelA/nativescript-sqlite/src/README.md

 * dbname: your database name.
 This can be ":memory:" for a memory Database.
 This can be "" for a Temporary Database.
 * options
   * "readOnly", which if set to true will make the db read only when it opens it
-  * "key", used for opening encrypted databases (See Encryption at bottom of document)
+  * "key", used for using/opening encrypted databases (See Encryption at bottom of document)
 * (optional) callback (error, db): db is the fully OPEN database object that allows interacting with the db.
 * RETURNS: promise of the DB object